JonnieCache/tinyci/README.md

     after_build: ./after_build.sh
 ```

+#### Compactor

+With continued use, the `builds` directory will grow ever larger.
+TinyCI provides the `compact` command to deal with this.
+It compresses old builds into `.tar.gz` files.

+"Old" in this context is defined using two options to the `tinyci compact` command:

+* `--num-builds-to-leave` - How many build directories to leave in place, starting from the newest.
+Defaults to `1`.
+* `--builds-to-leave` - A comma-separated list of specific build directories to leave in place.

+The latter option is intended for use in an automated deployment system, to allow the script to run without removing builds that are being used somewhere else in the system.
+For a demonstration of this, see the [example project](#Example_Project).

+To use it, simply run `tinyci compact` from the root of the repo you wish to compact.

 #### Logging/Output

 TinyCI is executed in a `post-update` git hook.
 As such, the output is shown to the user as part of the local call to `git push`.
 Once the TinyCI hook is running, the local git process can be freely killed if the user does not wish to watch the output - this will not affect the remote execution of TinyCI.